danielthatcher/clips/README.md

 ```
 I also keep a public SSH key stored in a variable.

-I can then press my assigned hotkey, and make a selection from a number of useful commands to run on the target machine (as well as some simpler templates to generate the URL of my local HTTP server, or simply copy `LHOST` or `RHOST` to the clipboard), which will then be copied to the clipboard, ready to be used.
-This saves remembering and typing out a large number of repetitive commands.
+I can then press my assigned hotkey, and make a selection from a number of useful commands to run on the target machine (as well as some simpler templates to generate the URL of my local HTTP server, or copy the `LHOST` or `RHOST` variables to the clipboard), which will then be copied to the clipboard, ready to be used.
+This saves remembering and repeatedly typing out repetitive commands.